 On my lower back, I’ve found that I need to place it just above my belt/pants.
 If I place it below my belt, there’s a larger chance of me pulling it off whenever I wear jeans (yes, I wear very tight jeans), and I find it uncomfortable to have my pants pushing on the sensor.
 I also want to keep the sensor away from places where I bend.
 Optimally, I’ll attach it horizontally to minimize the chance of it getting in the way when I move around.
 Imagine doing a side crunch while trying to avoid being prodded by the sensor every time.

 Placing the sensor optimally can be challenging and some sites I just can’t do on my own, so Tobias will sometimes lend a helping hand.
-And then there are some sites that just scare me, so I haven’t built up the nerve to try them yet (I’ve seen folks wear it on their calves!!).
+And then there are some sites that just scare me, so I haven’t built up the nerve to try them yet (I’ve seen folks wear them on their calves!!).

 I hope you found some of my CGM tips useful, and I would love to hear yours!
 What’s your best CGM tip?